twilson63/8pin-arweave-tutorial/README.md

 ## Who is this tutorial for?

-If you are familiar with Arweave and are comfortable with javascript, this tutorial will guide you through some of the Arweave development components to deliver a permaweb dapp.
+If you are new to Arweave and are comfortable with HTML, CSS, and Javascript, this tutorial will guide you through some of the basic Arweave development components to deliver a Permaweb dapp.
 To learn more about Arweave, get started at https://www.arweave.org/.

+I like to think of Arweave as a decentralized application distribution platform.

 Before we dive in, lets have a quick discussion about what we are trying to achieve.

-## A geopin drop application `8pin`
+## A geopin application `8pin`

-At the end of this guide you will have built a geopin drop application deployed permanently on arweave.
-Because both data and front end will be stored on arweave, no third party or bad actor can censor them or take it down.
-All for the cost of less than a penny!

-We are going to assume you already have some familiarity with Svelte and Tailwind, and start with a sample app -- filling in the Arweave specific functionality to learn how to build directly on Arweave.

-We will create a protocol for 8pin, the protocol will be common to any geopin drop application on ArWeave, we do not need to use a cloud or even a database, we will use the blockweave to store and access our data.
-ArWeave enables composability, so that many frontend applications can leverage the same data and render or manage it differently.
-Composability is a big part of the web3 ecosystem, by defining a re-usable protocol we can create rapid iteration and exploration by building on top of existing building blocks without having to invent from scratch each time.
+8pin allows users to take some text and a photo and document a moment at a specific location.
+In this tutorial we will step through the process of using many of the Arweave developer tools and libraries to deliver our 8pin application to the Permaweb.

+8pin is built using Svelte, Tailwind and NodeJS, so to get the most out of this tutorial you should be familiar with Javascript.
+The frontend code and styles are already in place, we will walk through the process of integrating the application to the Arweave platform.

+Arweave is unique, because it serves as our storage service as well as our application service and is decentralized.
+So we will use Arweave to read and write data for our application as well as deploy our application's code to Arweave to serve the app via a web browser.
+This concept at first may take a little time to comprehend.
+Arweave is made up of nodes and gateways.
+The nodes manage the storage and blockweave bits, while the gateways manage the Cache, RPC API, and Query features.
+The gateway is where the magic happens for our decentralized applications.
+By storing data with metadata tags like 'Content-Type' we can provide information to the gateway servers how to present our data.
+This allows a web browser to interact directly with our application as if the gateway is a web server.

 ## Why Arweave for web3?